 A Commerce degree from the University of Canterbury will broaden your experience, knowledge and future job opportunities.

-Complement your undergraduate degree with a School of Business and Economics postgraduate qualification.
+Complement your undergraduate degree and gain a level of expertise and professional recognition with a UC postgraduate qualification.

 Announcements and Events

 Starting in Semester Two 2017, the new BSNS201 Business and Culture special topic develops your understanding of the role of Te Tiriti o Waitangi in the history and present business context of Aotearoa New Zealand and beyond (read more)